 Where RingCentral Falls Short

-RingCentral recommends a three Mbps internet connection for a small home office.
-Larger offices will require a much faster internet speed.
+RingCentral recommends just a three Mbps internet connection for homes and small offices.
+But large offices require a much faster connection to support the service.

 The Final Verdict on Nextiva Compared to RingCentral